The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 • Generate the following manufacturing files:

-• We will explain the step-by-step process of ordering PCB fabrication through the manufacturer, JLCPCB.
+• Explains the step-by-step process of ordering PCB fabrication through the manufacturer, JLCPCB.

-It also includes instructions on how to use a Personal Customs Clearance Code and perform production checks.
+It also includes how to use and check your Personal Customs Clearance Code.

 PCB Editor